Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

 To exploit the presence of the $W$ mass scale, we must develop a standard candle observable that is robust to hadronization and pile-up effects and which can be calculated to high perturbative orders.
-Unlike for the top, where the scale $\Gamma_t$ provides a natural cutoff suppressing non-perturbative contributions in the peak region, for the $W$ there is no such cutoff.
-We must suppress non-perturbative effects in another fashion.
-One approach to obtaining EEC observables that are robust to hadronization is to take ratios that cancel leading non-perturbative effects.
-This was originally proposed in \cite{Chen:2020vvp}, and these ratios have since been calculated to high perturbative orders \cite{Lee:2022ige,Jaarsma:2023ell,Chen:2023zlx} and measured in collider experiments \cite{Komiske:2022enw}.
-Here we extend this approach to produce a robust standard candle from the $W$ boson.
+Unlike for the top, where the scale $\Gamma_t$ provides a natural cutoff suppressing nonperturbative contributions in the peak region, for the $W$ there is no such cutoff.
+We must suppress nonperturbative effects in another fashion.
+One approach to obtaining EEC observables that are robust to hadronization is to take ratios that cancel leading nonperturbative effects.
+This was originally proposed in \Refcite{Chen:2020vvp}, and these ratios have since been calculated to high perturbative orders~\cite{Lee:2022ige,Jaarsma:2023ell,Chen:2023zlx} and measured in collider experiments~\cite{Komiske:2022enw}.
+Here, we extend this approach to produce a robust standard candle from the $W$ boson.

 We define the ratio